codurance/soft-mod-compass/README.md

 - [DynanoDB](https://aws.amazon.com/dynamodb/) stores the surveys in order to reproduce the failing ones
 - [Route 53](https://aws.amazon.com/route53/) allows us to create friendly urls like compass.codurance.com
 - [CloudWatch](https://aws.amazon.com/cloudwatch/) allows us monitor the app, and send alarms to devs in case of failures

+Development environment is located in playground AWS account Production is located in the AWS production account

+IAM users that contain the permissions to run provisioning and deploy are :
+- compass-production
+- compass-local-dev

 ### Development enviromnent diagram